 That was the beginning……..

 For a small fee, you can pick up a cup of animal feed as you enter the park.It’s the best way to get up close and personal with the animals who call the park home.
 Feed the animals, get some great photos and even touch them!

 This is an experience your child will remember for years to come.
 Our ponies are the perfect size for young children (6 years and under).
 For older children, have a look at the opportunities available through the Arion Riding Centre.
 Or contact us in advance.

 We are more than happy to host your child’s next birthday party at the park in our special party hut!
 Kids get an opportunity to meet the animals in a fun and educational environment.
-Each child will leave with treasured memories from their party experience.
-Arion Farm Cafe is open 9am to 3pm everyday.
+Arion Farm Café is open 10am to 3pm everyday.
 You can buy coffee/tea, cold drinks, ice creams and snacks while enjoying the ambience of the Nursery Plants and sheltered seating.

 Feeling peckish on your family outing?
 Bring along your own food and have a picnic or barbeque while enjoying our natural environment with the animals.
 Or grab a coffee, cold drink or ice cream from the Arion Café on site.